ELO Matchmaking & Win Rates: Why Skill Matching Wins [2026]

 Did you know?
 Pelanek (2016) validated Elo-style matchmakers for adaptive education.
 Duolingo adopted a Pelanek-style system internally and reported a 12% lift in daily activity.

-A duel that lands in the 45-55 band is the engine.
-A duel that lands at 30 or 70 is a bug, or it’s a calibration phase.
-The rest of this article unpacks why one feels great and the other feels broken, and why the band MOBA players complain about is the same band any well-designed learning game wants on purpose.
+A balanced duel is the engine.
+A lopsided duel is a calibration phase or a topic-overlap edge.
+The rest of this article unpacks why one feels great and the other feels broken, and why the balanced band MOBA players complain about is the same band any well-designed learning game wants on purpose.

-Yerkes-Dodson inverted-U curve overlay showing arousal versus performance with LearnClash 45-55 win-rate band marked at the apex, Bjork desirable-difficulty zone shaded, boredom region above 65 percent win rate and anxiety region below 35 percent Figure 2: The Yerkes-Dodson curve maps arousal to learning performance.
-ELO-matched duels in the 45-55 band sit at the apex; blowouts in either direction collapse the encoding lift.
+Figure 2: The Yerkes-Dodson curve maps arousal to learning performance.
+ELO-matched duels sit at the apex; blowouts in either direction collapse the encoding lift.

 Search any MOBA forum.
 You will find the same conspiracy theory everywhere: